epdoc/tools/packages/launchgen/README.md

 This generates launch configurations for `cli` and `server` (excluding `mod.ts` files).

+When auto-generating a configuration for an export, `launchgen` will automatically include `""` and `"--help"` as script variants to provide a quick way to run the program with and without arguments.

 ### Complex Script Variations

 Create multiple launch configurations for different argument combinations: